honeydew-sc/honeydew-ng/README.md

    `this`, and makes your html more explicit, especially when nesting controllers and dealing with inherited properties in nested scopes.

-2. ES6!
-As you touch a file, change its filename to `whatever.es6.js` (from `whatever.js`).
-Ignore the normal `.js` file, add your new one to the repo, and use `grunt traceur` to generate the ES5 compatible result.
-Courtesy of a couple traceur modules, the only loss of functionality is line number coordination, but I think it's possible to get source maps to fix this?
-We don't have the source maps set up yet, though.

 3. modularize! when applicable, make your new component part of its own module.
 Currently in progress: